Mopsgamer/draqun/CONTRIBUTING.md

 Messages itself should be lowercase, without punctuation at the end and should be short, but descriptive.

-## Releasing
+## About releases

 > [!NOTE]
 > You should be a repository owner or have write access to create a release.

-You can create new releases and git tag automatically based on commits or custom release type, using GitHub workflow manual execution (dispatch).
+You can create new release and git tag automatically based on commits or custom release type, using GitHub workflow manual execution (dispatch).
 Available
 options: